-I am an assistant in the Engineering Geology group at the ETH Zurich.
+I am an engineering geologist in the Surface Geosciences department at GNS Science.
 I have a background in both geomorphology and engineering geology, and am interested in the effect of landscape evolution on the interaction of people and the natural environment.

 Landscapes in which we live are underlain by soil and rock produced through tens, to tens of millions of years of erosion, sediment transport, and deposition.
 The strength and stability of soil and rock in these landscapes carries a memory of processes during their formation, and as physical strength slowly decreases, or the intensity of loading increases, the Earth’s surface responds in consistent though sometimes spectacular ways.

 By better understanding the history and physics of landscape development we can learn to better predict the response our environment to changes in climate, vegetation, and land use.
 As well as teaching us how mountains are formed, why rivers look the way they do, and what changes a warmer climate or far-off ice age may bring, this can also provide insights into the cause of spectacular environmental events – and thereby help predict likely outcomes, and prepare to avoid disasters.

 Of course education and distribution of information is essential to make all this worthwhile.
 As well as scientific publications and teaching courses at ETH, I use this site to provide insight into current geohazards, and new or open-source GIS tools for Earth scientists (e.g. QGIS & Google Earth).

 I aim to illustrate the benefits of increased synergy between the fields of structural geology, geomorphology, and engineering geology.
 These fields are extremely complimentary, though rarely integrated aspects of Earth science – there are few literature examples of truly integrated structural / geomorphological / engineering geological investigations.